cgreen-devs/cgreen/README.md

 callbacks.
 This includes generating sequences for return values or parameter expectations.

-If you want to install CGreen and have a play, just run "make" from the top level directory.
-CGreen uses CMake and I'm afraid I am no expert with this tool.
-There may well be teething problems.
-Please read the INSTALL file for more information and alternate ways to build.

 Feedback and queries should be sent to the mail list at Sourceforge: cgreen-users@lists.sourceforge.net

-If that doesn't work for some reason (bounce policies or whatever) then feel free to contact me directly: marcus@lastcraft.com

 This project would not have happened without the generous financial support of the Wordtracker keyword tool... http://www.wordtracker.com/

 This tool is basically a spin off from a research project at Wordtracker.

-yours Marcus Baker
---
-marcus@lastcraft.com
+Substantial inital work by Marcus Baker <marcus@lastcraft.com>.
+Recent additions by Matt Hargett <matt@use.net>, Thomas Nilsson
+<thomas@junovagen.se>, João Freitas <joaohf@gmail.com> and others.